Trinity College offers a number of scholarships for graduate students. Scholarships offered for the 2019/20 academic year are listed below.

 The College will make its decision after the relevant department or faculty has considered all the eligible candidates applying by the January deadline.
 In practice, this is usually in mid-April or early May.
 As soon as the decision is made, our Graduate and Academic Administrator will contact the successful candidate(s).

-Graduate Scholarships at Trinity College for DPhil courses starting in October 2018
+Graduate Scholarships at Trinity College for DPhil courses starting in October 2019

-Graduate Scholarships for Masters (or equivalent) courses starting in October 2018
+Graduate Scholarships for Masters (or equivalent) courses starting in October 2019

-Michael and Judith Beloff Scholarship
+Michael and Judith Beloff Scholarship for the BCL

 Said MBA Scholarships